 However, nearly the entire central U.S. is at risk of severe hail during the year, as are those living in the southern Appalachians from Georgia northward through southwest Virginia.
 Other parts of the world that regularly see hailstorms include Australia, Canada, China, northern Italy, India, and Russia.

-What is the Largest Hailstone Ever Recorded?
+What Is the Largest Hailstone Ever Recorded?

 Hail Size Chart